Frequently Asked Questions

 Q: Can I urge 1% for the Tetons members to make contributions to my project?

-1% for the Tetons recognizes that some such "lobbying" is likely, if not inevitable.
-However, 1% for the Tetons will not look favorably upon a Finalist actively "lobbying" 1% for the Tetons members in a blatant or systematic fashion.
-1% for the Tetons retains the right to refuse to fund a project if, at its sole discretion, a grant applicant violates the spirit of the "no active lobbying” rule.
+Please don't.
+One Percent for the Tetons will not look favorably upon an organization actively "lobbying" 1% for the Tetons members in a blatant or systematic fashion.
+One Percent for the Tetons retains the right to refuse to fund a project if, at its sole discretion, a grant applicant violates the spirit of the "no active lobbying" rule.

 Q: If my project is funded, when will I receive the funds?